httpwg/wg-materials/interim.md

 Martin: DNS TTLs.

-Eliot: let's start from the premise that this isn;t the first thing you do.
+Eliot: let's start from the premise that this isn't the first thing you do.

 Mark: hopefully when you advertise this and try a HTTP/2 connection it fails fast so client can fallback to HTTP/1